kbrsh/moon/src/docs/getting-started.md

 </div>
 ```

 Notice the `{{mustache}}` syntax?
-This is used to interpolate properties in the `data` your provide.
+This is used to interpolate properties in the `data` you provide.
 Moon analyzes these and will update this element every time you change the `msg` property.

 We should now have something that looks like this: